 #81 on The Most Rewatchable Moviessee more on Guardians of the Galaxy

 When the first clips from the Chris Pratt-led Jurassic World were released, feminist blog The Mary Sue tweeted out: "We’re too busy fanning ourselves to talk more about Chris Pratt in this #JurassicWorld clip."
 Whedon retweeted with a sassy, "…and I'm too busy wishing this clip wasn't 70's [sic] era sexist.
 She's a stiff, he's a life-force - really?
 Still?"

 He later admitted that he regretted coming in hot about Jurassic World, but didn't say that he was wrong.
 "I forgot that I don’t do that because I was frustrated.
 I felt like I was seeing something that was problematic.
 What I said is pretty clear, but I think it was the wrong venue for me to be saying that.
 That’s dinner party conversation."

-#35 on The Best Movies for Tweenssee more on Jurassic World
+#93 on The Greatest Animal Moviessee more on Jurassic World

 DC's Characters Aren't Relatable

 Whedon has an interesting theory for why DC's superhero movies aren't connecting with movie audiences the way some other properties are.
 "DC's characters, like Wonder Woman and Superman and Green Lantern, were all very much removed from humanity," he said.
 "Batman was the only character they had who was so rooted in pain, that had that same gift that the Marvel characters had, which was that gift of humanity that we can relate to."